Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 ## Models to be used in the project

-We will teach you how to uise two different language models: GPT-3.5 Turbo integrated with Azure OpenAI Service and Ollama with Mistral 7B.
-Let's take a look at eac of them.
+We will teach you how to uise two different language models: GPT-3.5 Turbo integrated with _Azure OpenAI Service_ (on Azure) and _Ollama with Mistral 7B_ (if you decide to use a model locally).
+Let's take a look at each of them.

 ### GPT-3.5 Turbo Integrated with Azure OpenAI Service